alban-read/M1-MICRO-FORTH/Thoughts.md

 ### Thoughts and ideas for a safer, saner, practical FORTH for Aarch64 desktops.

+Using getline for terminal input is a bit weak.
+But do I want to be in a terminal anyway?
+I would like up arrow to at least work.

 VALUES not VARIABLEs

 A decent STRING type value for strings